feast-dev/feast/CONTRIBUTING.md

 3. On push, the pre-commit hook will run.
 This runs `make format` and `make lint`.

 ### Signing off commits
+> :warning: Warning: using the default integrations with IDEs like VSCode or IntelliJ will not sign commits.
+> When you submit a PR, you'll have to re-sign commits to pass the DCO check.

 Use git signoffs to sign your commits.
 See https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification for details